Crinok/lunartour/README.txt

-Lunar tour is a VR app that tell moon stories
+Lunar tour is a VR app that tells moon stories